DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 ## Overview
 Transcription is often the most time-consuming and resource intensive element of a digitisation workflow.
-This page provides a brief overview of manual, in-house transcription, with a focus on project planning.
+This page provides a brief overview of manual transcription, with a focus on project planning.

 ## Project Planning